juniper-wright/avatarlegends/README.md

 * Once the above is done, add a "taken out" indicator if fatigue and conditions are maxed
 * Actual fields for forward/ongoing (with scope levels: all, stat, move, etc)
 * A way to track, interact with, or include playbook features
+* Build in a way for the player to change their center

 ## Versioning: